Personal profile

 Research interests

-I am a Lecturer in Identity Politics and Co-Director of the Political Analysis and Governance research group at Swansea University.
-I see myself as an interdisciplinary scholar of racism, diversity and human rights, with a particular interest in employment and education as social and political fields.
-My work is mainly driven by a will to unveil the institutional sources of racial and other inequalities, as well as to theorise legal and political action toward social justice.
-My research has been published in various collective volumes and Scopus-indexed journals such as Ethnic and Racial Studies, Identities: Global Studies in Culture and Power, Journal of Muslims in Europe, Crossings: Journal of Migration and Culture, and Nordic Journal of Human Rights.
-My forthcoming book Human Rights, Multiculturalism and Anti-Racist Policy is under contract with Palgrave Macmillan.
+Dr Pier-Luc Dupont is a Lecturer in Identity Politics and Co-Director of the Comparative Politics and Policy Research Centre at Swansea University.
+He is an interdisciplinary scholar of racism, diversity and human rights, with a particular interest in employment and education as social and political fields.
+His work is mainly driven by a will to expose the institutional sources of racial and other inequalities, as well as to theorise legal and political action toward social justice.
+His research has been published in various collective volumes and Scopus-indexed journals such as Ethnic and Racial Studies, Identities: Global Studies in Culture and Power, Journal of Muslims in Europe, Crossings: Journal of Migration and Culture, The Sociological Review, and Nordic Journal of Human Rights.
+His forthcoming book Anti-Racism, Multiculturalism and Human Rights, is under contract with Palgrave.

-I hold an Honorary Research Associate position at the University of Bristol, where I have worked on large-scale projects examining justice from the perspective of migrants and minorities (Horizon 2020 project ETHOS, 2017-2019), policy approaches to cultural diversity (HERA project PLURISPACE, 2020-2022), and the drivers of ethnic segregation and mixing (ESRC project Shared Spaces, 2022-2023).
-My doctoral research, conducted at the University of Valencia Human Rights Institute and supported by a four-year FPU scholarship from the Spanish Ministry of Education, examined the interplay between internationally recognised equality rights, public policies and racism in the European context.
+Pier-Luc holds an Honorary Research Associate position at the University of Bristol, where he has worked on large funded projects examining justice from the perspective of migrants and minorities (Horizon 2020 project ETHOS, 2017-2019), policy approaches to cultural diversity (HERA project PLURISPACE, 2020-2022), and the drivers of ethnic segregation and mixing (ESRC project Shared Spaces, 2022-2023).
+His doctoral research, conducted at the University of Valencia Human Rights Institute and supported by a four-year FPU scholarship from the Spanish Ministry of Education, examined the interplay between internationally recognised equality rights, public policies and racism in the European context.

 • Perspectives on Work